Sande3p/tc-px2/tc-frontend-challenge-README-template.md

 - DATE_FORMAT: moment format string for Date type

 ## User authentication
->`If applcation requires authentication then mention the valid account details`
+>`Whether applcation requires authentication then mention the valid account details`

 ## Other details
 >`Add any other details asked in challenge specifications`